 parents in Spanish means padres (padre y madre) not parientes

-in Spanish means fingir not pretender
+to pretend in Spanish means fingir not pretender

-in Spanish means darse cuenta / cumplir not realizar
+to realize in Spanish means darse cuenta / cumplir not realizar

 to record in Spanish means grabar / registrar not recordar